UT WIC Eng

 • Prepare formula according to the formula manufacturer recommendations to keep your baby safe.

-• See your “Family Food Benefits” list to see what allowed size, brand, type, and physical state (powder, concentrated, or Ready To Feed [RTF]) of formula is allowed for your baby.
+• Check your benefits to see what allowed size, brand, type, and physical state (powder, concentrate, or Ready To Feed [RTF]) of formula is allowed for your baby.

 TOP